East Anglian Derby (greyhounds)

 The East Anglian Derby is a greyhound competition held at Yarmouth Stadium.

-Race history
+History

 The event was inaugurated in 1947, when the stadium ran under independent rules.
 It continued to be a major race on the independent calendar before the stadium switched to National Greyhound Racing Club status.
 It was first run under NGRC rules in 1975 and is worth £15,000 to the winner today.
-The prize money level paid today rates the competition as one of the major races on the greyhound calendar.

 Charlie Lister OBE has won the event a record twelve times.